stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.fonts/fontinfocollection/get_embedtruetypefonts/_index.md

 ---
+title: Aspose::Words::Fonts::FontInfoCollection::get_EmbedTrueTypeFonts method
-title: get_EmbedTrueTypeFonts
+linktitle: get_EmbedTrueTypeFonts
 second_title: Aspose.Words for C++ API Reference
-description: Specifies whether or not to embed TrueType fonts in a document when it is saved.
-Default value for this property is false.
+description: Aspose::Words::Fonts::FontInfoCollection::get_EmbedTrueTypeFonts method.
+Specifies whether or not to embed TrueType fonts in a document when it is saved.
+Default value for this property is false in C++.
 type: docs
 weight: 92
 url: /cpp/aspose.words.fonts/fontinfocollection/get_embedtruetypefonts/